 He took the jobs of painter, builder, teacher, farmer and friend to thousands over the years and always saw “God’s Appointments” where others sometimes might see chance meetings.
 His sense of humor, his smile, and unflagging hope characterized all his interactions.

 Many other versatility and building mission endeavors sprang from that, including terms as associational Director of Missions in Bracken and Franklin Baptist Associations, a time on the Kentucky Baptist Convention Staff in direct missions, Board of Directors of The Western Recorder state Baptist paper, and terms on the Executive Boards of the Ohio and Kentucky Baptist Conventions.
 He and his family enjoyed missions travel around the world, and in Kentucky, his “Last Chance Quartets” at World Mission Conferences always added a special dimension.
 In recent years his work at Campbellsville Baptist Church was with the “Young at Heart” seniors group and he continued relationships with Campbellsville University Church Relations committees and other alumni activities.

 Several times in recent years he has said he wanted to be sure the last thing people remember about him is the quote from 3 John 4, “No greater joy can I have than this, to hear that my children follow the truth.”

 In lieu of flowers, memorial gifts are suggested to: Lifeline Pilots service, Gideon’s International for Bibles, or the Wilma Forman Memorial Scholarship Fund at Campbellsville University.

-To send sympathy gifts to the family or plant a tree in memory of Rev. W. Ken Forman, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Rev. W. Ken Forman, please visit our Tree Store.